-Pyxis’ 2015-2016 season highlights included return engagements at the Kent Chamber Music Series and debut appearances at the Annie M. Gaul Concert Series at St. John’s (Hain’s) Church in Wernersville, Pennsylvania, and the Brown Bag Lunch Concerts at Holy Trinity Church in Philadelphia.
-Other past notable performances have been at the Celebrate the Arts series in Doylestown, Pennsylvania; St. Monica’s Church (Berwyn, Pennsylvania); the Delaware Symphony Orchestra Champagne Chamber Series at the DuPont Hotel Gold Ballroom; a benefit concert with the Harmony for Peace Foundation; the Newark (Delaware) Free Library; and recitals as featured artists at the Delaware Chamber Music Festival and at Villanova University.
+Last season, Pyxis performed and coached sectionals at the Delaware Orchestral and Chamber Music Institute with guest artist and Arkansas Symphony co-concertmaster Andrew Irvin.
+Recent performance highlights have included regular concerts for Market Street Music; “Celebrate the Arts Series” at Doylestown (Pennsylvania) Presbyterian Church; return engagements at the Kent Chamber Music Series (Maryland) and the German Society of Pennsylvania; the Delaware Symphony’s Champagne Chamber Series at the DuPont Hotel Gold Ballroom; and debut appearances at the Annie M. Gaul Concert Series at St. John’s (Hain’s) Church (Wernersville, Pennsylvania).
+The ensemble has also been seen in Concerts on the Square at Holy Trinity Church Rittenhouse (Philadelphia); Saint Monica’s Church (Berwyn, Pennsylvania); a benefit concert with the Harmony for Peace Foundation; the Newark (Delaware) Free Library; and recitals as featured artists at the Delaware Chamber Music Festival and at Villanova University.

 The group takes its name from the Pyxis constellation, also known as the Mariners’ Compass, whose symbol is the compass rose.
 The points of the compass rose represent the new artistic directions that the group strives to take together while recognizing the different backgrounds and experiences of its musicians.